e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Set the menu items of the dropdown menu.
 Choose from the following types of menu items:

--   Action.
-This item defines a single actionable menu item.
+-   **Action** This type defines a single actionable menu item.
--   Action list.
-This item defines multiple actionable menu items based on objects from a data source.
+-   **Data source** This type defines multiple actionable menu items based on objects from a data source.
+-   **Enumeration** This type defines multiple actionable menu items based on values in an enumeration.
+When clicking a menu item, the enumeration attribute is changed to the selected value and the configured onClick event is executed thereafter.
+Enumeration values cannot be used in expressions for captions, visibility or class names.
+All menu items get the 'enum-item__{Value}' class.
+The selected menu item gets the 'enum-item-selected' class.
--   Divider.
-This item defines a dividing line with an optional caption.
+-   **Divider** This type defines a dividing line with an optional caption.
--   Submenu.
-This item indicates the start of a subset of menu items.
+-   **Submenu** This type indicates the start of a subset of menu items.
--   Submenu end.
-This item indicates the end of a submenu.
+-   **Submenu end** This type indicates the end of a submenu.

 The list of menu items is a flat list, which means that submenus are not defined in a visual hierarchy.
 Submenus are defined as menu items just like actions.
-Start a submenu of actions with a menu item of type 'Submenu' and end a submenu with a menu item of type 'Submenu end'.
-Submenus without a subsequent 'Submenu end' will contain all subsequent actions.
+Start a submenu of actions with a menu item of type _Submenu_ and end a submenu with a menu item of type _Submenu end_.
+Submenus without a subsequent _Submenu end_ will contain all subsequent actions.
 There is no limit to the amount of nested submenus.

 The following attributes may be set on a menu item:

 -   Data source
+-   Attribute
 -   Caption
 -   Icon
 -   Button style